cedar-policy/cedar-docs/docs/schema.md

 ## `namespace`<a name="schema-namespace"></a>

 A [namespace](validation.md#validation-namespaces) identifies and defines a scope for all entity types and actions declared within it.
 The `namespace` is a string that uses double colons \(`::`\) as separators between its elements.

+{: .important }
+>The namespace name must be normalized and cannot include any embedded whitespace, such as spaces, newlines, control characters, or comments.

 A namespace is mandatory and consists of a comma-separated list of JSON objects within braces `{ }`.
 The following is an example of a `namespace`:

 ```
 "My::Namespace": {